 Mara Creek lies about halfway down Angourie Back Beach, on the way to One Man’s.

-The water of the creek itself is brown-red-coloured – stained by tannins from the leaves of tea trees – it’s quite literally ‘tea’.
+The water of the creek is brown-red-coloured – stained by tannins from the leaves of tea trees – it’s quite literally ‘tea’.

 And where this tea pours endlessly into the ocean at Mara Creek, there’s almost always a bunch of birds having a civilised tea party.
 Silver Gulls and Little Terns mostly, with a pair of Sooty Oyster catchers hanging out on the fringe, unsure whether or not they’ve been invited, and fretting accordingly.